-- 1. Enlargement of the adrenal cortex (a gland that produces stress hormones) - 2.
-Constant release of stress hormones; corticosteroids released from the adrenal cortex - 3.
-Atrophy or shrinkage of lymphatic glands (thymus gland, spleen, and lymph nodes) - Significant decrease in the white blood cell count - 5.
+- 1. Enlargement of the adrenal cortex (a gland that produces stress hormones) - Constant release of stress hormones; corticosteroids released from the adrenal cortex - 3.
+Atrophy or shrinkage of lymphatic glands (thymus gland, spleen, and lymph nodes) - 4.
+Significant decrease in the white blood cell - 5.
 Bleeding ulcerations of the stomach and colon - 6.
-Death of the organism
+Death of the organism and musculoskeletal systems.
+Like a smoke detector alarm going off at night, all senses are put on alert until the danger is over.

 Many of these changes were very subtle and often went unnoticed until permanent damage had occurred.
-Selve referred to these collective changes as the general adaptation syndrome (GAS), a process in which the body tries to accommodate stress by adapting to it.
-From his research, Selve identified three stages of the general adaptation syndrome:
+Selye referred to these collective changes as the general adaptation syndrome (GAS), a process in which the body tries to accommodate stress by adapting to it.
+From his research, Selye identified three stages of the general adaptation syndrome:

 Stage one: Alarm reaction.
 The alarm reaction describes Cannon's original fight-or-flight response.
-In this stage several body systems are activated, primarily the nervous system and the endocrine system, followed by the cardiovascular, pulmonary, and musculoskeletal systems.
-Like a smoke detector alarm buzzing late at night, all senses are put on alert until the danger is over.
+In this stage, several body systems are activated, primarily the nervous system and the endocrine system, followed by the cardiovascular, pulmonary,